 Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amount shown in your response to question B4.
 If they vary by customer or level provide an explanation.

-Response: There is no discount, rebate, allowance offered on export sales to Australia
+There are no discounts, rebates or other allowances offered on export sales to Australia.